syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Getting-Started.md

 1\.
 Create an ASP.NET Application and add necessary assemblies and Scripts by referring [ASP-Getting Started](http://help.syncfusion.com/aspnet/getting-started) Documentation.

 2\.
-Create a web form named as Diagram and add the following template.
+Create a Web Form named as Diagram and add the following template.

 {% highlight aspx-cs %}